-Eligibility:-The candidate having passed B.Sc. degree (10+2+3 system of education) with Chemistry as one of the elective subject with at least 50% marks from Guru Nanak Dev University or any other examination recognized equivalent there to by the University.
+Eligibility:- The candidate having passed B.Sc. degree (10+2+3 system of education) ie B. Sc.
+(Medical), B. Sc.
+(Non-Medical), or equivalent with Chemistry as one of the elective subject in all semesters with at least 50% marks in aggregate from Guru Nanak Dev University or any other UGC recognized University.